 Skip to main content

-HARRY BOWDEN (1907-1965), Sausalito, c.1945, Oil on board, 12” x 16”.
+HARRY BOWDEN (1907-1965), Sausalito, c.1945, oil on board, 12” x 16”.
 (More)

 Harry Bowden

 Bowden was a founding member of the American Abstracts Artists Group in New York in 1936, where he worked with Fernand Leger, George McNeil, Willem de Kooning, and Hans Hoffman.
 His work was referred to as “Cezannesque” by Ad Reinhardt, and appreciated by Still and Rothko among others.
-“Sausalito” is among his works from this much appreciated period.

 In an exhibition brochure for a show at the New School for Social Research in 1940, Bowden expressed the sentiment that led him into joining the American Abstract Artists and illustrates his method: